 Individual public schools with elevated low socio-economic rates may use Title 1 funds to operate a school-wide program that upgrades the instructional program for the whole school.
 School-wide programs are based on effective means of improving student achievement and include strategies to support parent and family engagement.
 Title 1 offers a variety of services for participating schools, which may include: additional teachers and support staff, extra time for instruction, a variety of teaching methods and materials, smaller classes, and additional training and professional development for staff.

 Parent and Family Engagement

-- Provide assistance to parents to understand the State’s academic standards, the State and local assessment standards, and how to work with educators to improve their child’s achievement
+Help parents understand the state’s academic standards, the state and local assessment standards, and how to work with educators to improve their child’s achievement.

 Title 1 Campuses